elastic/apm-agent-java/apm-agent-plugins/apm-spring-webflux/README.md

 Short term:
 - [ ] cleanup existing TODOs in codebase
-- [ ] capture data from HTTP response
 - [ ] test & document sample application
     - run with agent CLI -> should instrument and cover all requests
     - run with agent attach -> should have similar behavior as above.